smplusr/c-cpp-utilities/README.md

 It contains evalc() for loading char arrays and evalf() for loading files.
 The utility uses the dynamic library loader to open files using dlopen() and getting function pointers dlsym().
-Because of that, the utility COULD NOT run on Windows (MacOSX untested) and must be compiled using the -ldl in gcc (example below).
+Because of that, the utility COULD NOT run on Windows (MacOSX untested) and must be compiled using -ldl in gcc (example below).
-Also, the utility REQUIRES gcc or g++ or other compilers(depends of the project) to be installed in the user's machine (compilation done at runtime requires compilers).
+Also, the utility REQUIRES gcc or g++ or other compilers (depends of the project) to be installed in the user's machine (compilation done at runtime requires compilers).
 All the defined preprocessors can be called alone as for every modules of the utility.
 The preprocessors are defined using the ECL_ prefix.